dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 DVD rentals fell from 50 million to 10 million units between 2008 and 2018.

-mine-DVD rentals dropped by 50 million, falling from 50 million to 10 million units between 2008 and 2018, which declined exactly a half .
+mine-DVD rentals dropped by 50 million, falling from 50 million to 10 million units between 2008 and 2018, which declined exactly a half of its original figure.
 ### **13.**

 Landline usage decreased from 85% to 40% between 2000 and 2020.